 Amanda of I’m not a Ballerina

 Here in Western Australia, we have a feeling that our Ningaloo Reef is a superior spot to the more famous Great Barrier Reef on the east coast of the country.
-I was lucky enough to snorkel on the reef amongst turtles and (friendly) sharks, but even luckier when I got to soar above it, taking a scenic flight in a microlight.
+I was lucky enough to snorkel on the reef amongst turtles and (friendly) sharks, but even luckier when I got to soar above it to do some whale watching, taking a scenic flight in a microlight.

 For the uninitiated, a microlight is pretty much like a motorbike with hang glider wings on it, and I was pretty terrified when we first went up, clutching to the seat behind my pilot.
 But the views over the Cape Range National Park and then out over the Ningaloo Reef in the Indian Ocean were so incredible that I got brave fast.
 From the microlight, which can travel pretty low for amazing views, I could see giant manta rays, dolphins, and even humpback whales, and of course the millions of shades of greens and blues of the water and the reef.
 There’s so much adventure to be had in Western Australia, but a microlight over Ningaloo is an especially good one.